tdep-developers/tdep-tutorials/03_thermodynamics/README.md

 The linear thermal expansion can be approximated by numerically differentiating the lattice constant with respect to temperature.

 $$\alpha = \frac{1}{L}\frac{dL}{dT} \approx \frac{1}{L(T)}\frac{L(T+\Delta T) - L(T-\Delta T)}{2\Delta T}$$
 Let's estimate the linear thermal expansion at 600K.
 The lattice constants can be found in the `equilibrium_lattice_constants.txt` file created by `equation_of_state.py`.
-You should get `2.703e-06 1/K` which is a bit of an underestimate of the true thermal expansion `3.842e-06 1/K`.
+You should get roughly `2.703e-06 1/K` which is a bit of an underestimate of the true thermal expansion `3.842e-06 1/K`.
+Note that your number will be different since the sampling procedure is random.